Level · IB Diploma

 How scoring works

-Each of the six subjects is graded 1-7 (7 highest) — total 42 from subjects.
-TOK and the Extended Essay together contribute up to 3 bonus points based on a matrix of their individual letter grades (A-E).
-So the maximum is 45.
+Each of the six subjects is graded 1-7 (7 highest), giving a total of 42 from subjects.
+TOK and the Extended Essay together contribute up to 3 bonus points based on a matrix of their individual letter grades (A-E), so the maximum is 45.

 What IB tutoring usually focuses on